Skip to content

 }

-Seeing op = Logging; indicates that the Logger function is working properly and data has been successfully collected.
+Seeing op = Logging; indicates that the Logger function is enabled and data has been successfully collected.

 RUM

-Resource data and Action data (except launch action) are bound to View.
-Ensure View is being collected to collect data properly.
+When the SDK version is less than 1.4.14, Resource data and Action data (excluding launch action) are bound to View.
+Ensure that View data is being collected to collect data normally.

-View collection: Set FTRumConfig's enableTraceUserView = YES to enable automatic collection or use -startViewWithName for manual collection.
+View collection: Set the FTRumConfig option enableTraceUserView = YES to enable automatic collection or manually collect -startViewWithName.

-Check SDK debug logs in the Xcode debugger console.
+Check the SDK debug logs in the Xcode debugger console.

 [FTLog][INFO] -[FTRecordModel initWithSource:op:tags:fields:tm:] [line 36] write data = {